overwolf/overwolf.github.io/docs/topics/app-channels.md

 ### 1. Create a new app channel

-You can see the default `Production` release server in the screenshot, where you can [deploy public version](submit-a-new-version#upload-new-app-version).
-Under it, you can see the `Testing` server where you can deploy custom and beta versions of your app:
+You can see the default `Production` release environment in the screenshot, where you can [deploy public version](submit-a-new-version#upload-new-app-version).
+Under it, you can see the `Testing` environment where you can deploy custom and beta versions of your app:

 ![production-and-testing](../assets/dev-console/app-channels/production-and-testing.png)